Hamza-Dahmoun/Vote-App/README.md

 update-database -context IdentityDBContext

-Once done, you can use the app using the below user:
+Once done, you can use the app using the below users:

+- Admin Role:

+username: myadmin

+password: Pa$$w0rd

+- Voter Role:

-username: myuser
+username: myvoter

 password: Pa$$w0rd